RockefellerArchiveCenter/bits_and_bytes/_posts/2017-10-12-edui-conference-2017.md

   - user centered design
   - ux
 ---
 <span style="font-weight: 400;">I recently attended the edUI conference in Charlottesville, VA.
-It&#8217;s a conference for web professionals working in educational institutions, and the speakers come from a variety of professional contexts including design, development, management, content strategy, and UX.
+It's a conference for web professionals working in educational institutions, and the speakers come from a variety of professional contexts including design, development, management, content strategy, and UX.
 For me, this conference was a chance to hear from and connect with folks outside of the archives field who are doing related work.
 It pushed me to think about familiar problems from a fresh perspective, build conceptual connections, strategize to improve communication across disciplines, and learn some practical approaches and skills that are not often emphasized in archives-specific conferences.</span>

 <!--more-->